J-B Weld

+The J-B Weld Company, founded in 1969 by Sam Bonham in Sulphur Springs specializes in epoxy products.
+Initially, the company sold to automotive shops in Texas, but now distributes its products across the United States and in 27 other countries through various retail channels.
+After being purchased by private investors in 2008, the company expanded its product line, which originally included J-B Weld, J-B Kwik, J-B Stik, and Waterweld.

+J-B Weld epoxy is a two-part adhesive which can bond various surfaces and withstand high temperatures up to 500 °F (260 °C) constantly and 600 °F (316 °C) for short periods of time.
+It is water-resistant, petroleum/chemical-resistant, acid-resistant, and resists shock, vibration, and temperature fluctuations.
+The product consists of a resin and a hardener which need to be mixed before application.
+The mixture sets in 4-6 hours and fully cures in up to 15 hours.
+It can be used as an adhesive, laminate, plug, filler, sealant, or electrical insulator and can be drilled, ground, tapped, machined, sanded, and painted when cured.

+J-B Kwik is a faster-curing two-part epoxy with medium-temperature resistance up to 300 °F (149 °C).
+Although not as strong or heat-resistant as J-B Weld, it has the same adhesion and does not shrink when hardening.
+J-B Kwik is waterproof, petroleum/chemical-resistant, acid-resistant, and resists shock, vibration, and extreme temperature fluctuations.

 History

-The company had its beginnings in 1969 in Sulphur Springs, Texas.
+The company began in 1969 in Sulphur Springs, Texas.
 Sam Bonham, at the time running a machine shop, discovered a way to create what he called a "tougher than steel" epoxy.
-In 1968, Sam's future wife Mary persuaded him to sell his invention and he founded the J-B Weld Company.
-Sam died suddenly in 1989.
-He had commented before his death, "My life's dream is for J-B Weld to be all the way around the world, and for me to see an 18-wheeler load out of here with nothing but J-B Weld."
-Within a year of his death, Mary had opened a European hub in London, internationalizing the J-B Weld Company and the distribution of the product.
+Bonham called the epoxy Just Bond which was later abriviated to J-B Weld.
+In 1968, his future wife Mary persuaded him to sell his invention and he founded the J-B Weld Company.
+After founding the company, he said, "My life's dream is for J-B Weld to be all the way around the world, and for me to see an 18 wheeler load out of here with nothing but J-B Weld."
+After Sam Bonham's death in 1989, Mary opened a European hub in London, internationalizing the J-B Weld Company and the distribution of the product.

 Initially, the company sold to automotive shops and jobbers in Texas.
-Now, the J-B Weld Company distributes its products through multiple retail channels - including automotive chains, home improvement centers, hardware stores, and farm stores - and does business in all states in the United States, as well as in 27 other countries.
+Now, the J-B Weld Company distributes its products through multiple retail channels including automotive chains, home improvement centers, hardware stores, and farm stores.
+It does business in all 50 states in the U.S. as well as in 27 other countries.
 In 2008 the company was purchased by a group of private investors.
-Led by CEO Chip Hanson, they have expanded the product lines through innovation.
+Led by CEO Chip Hanson, they have expanded the product lines.